 The International Conference on Music Perception & Cognition (ICMPC), an associated international conference involving seven national societies is held on alternate years.
 The 12th ICMPC was held at the Aristotle University of Thessaloniki in Thessaloniki, Greece, from July 23-28, 2012, organized by the Department of Music Studies, School of Fine Arts, Aristotle University of Thessaloniki, and the European Society for the Cognitive Sciences of Music.
 Visit the conference website for more information: http://icmpc-escom2012.web.auth.gr/.

-Edward W. Large directs the directs the Music Dynamics Laboratory at University of Connecticut, where he is a Professor of Psychology and Professor of Physics.
+Edward W. Large directs the Music Dynamics Laboratory at University of Connecticut, where he is a Professor of Psychology and Professor of Physics.
 Ed received his Ph.D. from The Ohio State University in 1994, and he did his postdoctoral work at University of Pennsylvania.
 Ed’s research areas include music psychology, auditory neuroscience and nonlinear dynamical systems.
 He uses theoretical modeling in conjunction with behavioral, neurophysiological and neuroimaging techniques to understand how people respond to complex, temporally structured sequences of sound such as music and speech.
 He and his colleagues have pioneered the idea that attention is a dynamic, and inherently rhythmic process.
 He has applied these ideas to explain the rhythmic structure of music, and its interaction with brain dynamics.
 His current research projects include auditory pattern recognition and learning, perception of tonality in music, auditory brainstem neurodynamics, cortical dynamics of attention, perception of rhythm in music and speech, rhythmic interactions in nonhuman primates and emotional communication in music.
 He serves as Associate Editor of Frontiers in Auditory Cognitive Neuroscience and Music Perception, and on the Scientific Advisory Board of the Institute for Music and Neurologic Function.
 He has previously served on the boards of the Society for Music Perception and Cognition and the Fulbright Association of South Florida.
 He is a National Science Foundation CAREER Award winner and a Fulbright Scholar.